The Mouse and the Mask

-The Mouse and the Mask is an album by Danger Doom, a collaboration between the hip hop artists Danger Mouse and MF Doom.
-It was released on October 11, 2005, by the independent punk label Epitaph Records in the United States.
+The Mouse and the Mask (stylized as THE MOUSE & THE MASK) is the only studio album by Danger Doom, a collaboration between the hip hop artists Danger Mouse and MF Doom.
+It was released in Europe on October 10, 2005, and on October 11, 2005 by the independent punk label Epitaph Records in the United States.
 It was also released by Lex Records in the UK on October 17, 2005, with different cover art.

 Concept and history

 The album is composed almost entirely of raps by MF Doom, performed over beats created by Danger Mouse sampling music from various television shows airing on Cartoon Network's programming block Adult Swim.
 The album was heavily promoted by the network prior to its release.

 "Sofa King" was released as a 12-inch single on November 4, 2005, and was followed by "Old School" on July 10, 2006.
 A video for "A.T.H.F." has also been made.

 Comedian Dave Chappelle created an iTunes Celebrity Playlist and selected the Danger Doom track "Mince Meat" for his Block Party Picks.
 He stated, "Two very consistently good artists collaborate to make my head nod.
 DOOM, Mouse - Thank You.
 Wherever you are, nice album."
 MF Doom mentions Chappelle in the song "Peoples, Places, and Things" (called "Name Dropping" on his CD "Live from Planet X").
 Doom says "Rap cats act brave as hell/Get on the mic and turn 'Gangsta!' on some 'yeah, see' like Dave Chappelle", in reference to a bit Chappelle performed in his stand up "Killin' Them Softly".

 MF Doom disses MF Grimm in this album by referring to the Monsta Island Czars (aka M.I.C.) as 'Midgets Into Crunk' in the song "El Chupa Nibre" (on the paraphrased remix version the line is changed to 'Monkeys Into Crime').
 Grimm responded by releasing an entire Doom diss track, titled "Book of Daniel" (which concludes his 2006 triple album American Hunger), in which he mainly accuses Doom of having sold out.

 "Old School" features a mix of Keith Mansfield's song "Funky Fanfare," and "Space Ho's" sample Mansfield's "Morning Broadway."

 The rap that Meatwad performs at the end of "Bada Bing" is a verse from "Beef Rapp", the first song on MF Doom's album MM..Food.

 As of November 6, 2008 the album has sold 170,081 copies.